Life on board

 Whether you choose a Mediterranean cruise or an expedition into the pack ice of Antarctica, on board you will always find the exceptional levels of service for which PONANT is renowned.
 Our excellent service, customized and attentive, will give you the privileged feeling of sailing aboard your very own yacht.Our experienced staff is fully available to you, responding as precisely as possible to all of your desires and ensuring your voyage is tailor-made.

-The safety of our passengers and crew has always been our greatest priority.
+The safety of our guests and crew has always been our greatest priority.
 On land as at sea, PONANT applies strict safety rules that are subject to regular international inspections.

 Provisions on board

-- Each guest has a lifejacket in their cabin and near the life rafts.
+- Each guest has a lifejacket in their stateroom and near the life rafts.

 - A demonstration of the procedure for abandoning ship, which is compulsory for all, takes place before the departure of each cruise.